alexbraeken/gatsby-netlify/gatsby-starter-netlify-cms/src/pages/whyBookSmartavillas/index.md

 part1Img: ../../../static/img/holiday.jpg
 part2:
     header: "A GREAT CHOICE OF HOLIDAY HOMES"
-    text: "You want everything to run smoothly, you want to be well informed about the transaction, and above all, you want your rental accommodation to be everything that you had hoped for, and more.
-We have a fantastic catalogue of holiday homes suiting all tastes from cozy one bedroom apartments to dazzling villas"
+    text: "Not only do you want to book with ease, of course you want your rental accommodation to be everything that you had hoped for, and more!
+We have a fantastic selection of holiday homes suiting all tastes from cosy studio apartments to large dazzling villas"
 sliderImg1: ../../../static/img/lux_villa.jpeg
 sliderImageTitle1: "Villa Jacaranda"
 sliderImg2: ../../../static/img/Master Bed 1.jpg